cooper/wikifier/README.md

 # Wikifier

-Wikifier is a wiki software suite.
-It consists of several packages that each provide different levels of functionality.
-Wikifier is designed to be extensible and independent of any web server.
+Wikifier is a file-based wiki software suite.

 ## Example